SWMatte/ore_frontend/README.md

 ## How to use this project

-1) You need to clone the back-end ( you can find the link below )
+1) You need to clone the back-end ( you can find the link above )
 2) You need MySQL for the tables ( until i'll develop generate user / company you need to use postman to create a user and company)
 3) After you have instance of one user and company you can use front-end application to save your hoursworked and generate the xls file